What is Autologous Haematopoietic Stem Cell Transplant (AHSCT)?

+MS Research Australia is supporting a registry to closely follow the progress of people with MS undergoing the AHSCT procedure.
 If you have been, or are going to be, treated with AHSCT for MS, and would like to have your data included in the registry, please contact us or visit the FAQ page.

 Autologous haematopoietic stem cell transplant (AHSCT) is an immunosuppressive chemotherapy treatment combined with reinfusion of blood stem cells to help re-build the immune system.
 It has been used to treat a small percentage of people with multiple sclerosis (MS) in Australia and internationally.

 MS Research Australia deeply understands and fully acknowledges that people with MS will wish to explore all potential avenues of treatment.
 AHSCT is playing a role in the range of treatments available to treat MS, however, in order for this to become a standard therapy in Australian clinics and hospitals for people with MS, further rigorous evidence for the effectiveness, safety and most appropriate use of AHSCT is still required.
 Hospitals must also be able to weigh up the evidence for the relative risks and benefits when making decisions regarding the provision of such treatments in an affordable and equitable manner.
-Currently the treatment is provided in Australia through two observational clinical trials and by a limited number of centres on a case by case basis.
-As each person’s situation is unique and as MS Research Australia does not have a direct role in the treatment of MS, it cannot recommend any specific treatment for people living with MS. Decisions about any MS treatments, taking into consideration the potential benefits, risks and side effects for an individual’s particular circumstances, should be made in careful consultation with each individual’s neurologist.
+Currently, the treatment is provided in Australia through three observational clinical trials and by a limited number of centres on a case by case basis.
+As each person’s situation is unique and as MS Research Australia does not have a direct role in the treatment of MS, it cannot recommend any specific treatment for people living with MS. Decisions about any MS treatments, taking into consideration the potential benefits, risks and side effects for an individual’s particular circumstances should be made in careful consultation with each individual’s neurologist.

 MS Research Australia has worked with Australian haematologists, neurologists and members of the research and MS communities to develop a position statement on the use of AHSCT for MS with guidance on its possible place within the range of treatment options for MS. This position statement has been developed with reference to the current data published in the international peer-reviewed scientific literature – an overview of this data is discussed below.